 We provide the following materials to all registered participants:

-Results submission will be hosted on CodaLab (opens May 1, 2026).
-Links will be provided after that date.
+Submission access requests are now open.
 Each team is restricted to a maximum of 5 submission attempts per sub-track per day.

 To be eligible for the final evaluation, each team must submit a system description paper via OpenReview (venue opens July 1, 2026).
 Papers must include thoroughly explained source code, well-trained models, and associated checkpoints.
 All submissions undergo peer review by the challenge technical program committee.